ftrias/TeensyDebug/README.md

 Installing on Mac
 -------------------------------------------

 This tool requires Python, which is installed by default on Macs.
 Install by running `install-mac.command` located in the disribution direction.
 This script creates a new menu option in Arduino and copies itself to the tools directory.
-It makes no changes to any source code.
+Then it will create a local library with the source files.
+It makes no changes to existing source code.

-Copy the entire directoy to your local Arduino directory, which is usually `~/Documents/Arduino/libraries`.

 Installing on Windows
 -------------------------------------------

-This tool is installed by running `install-windows.bat` as Administrator.
+This tool is installed by running `teensy_debug.exe` as Administrator.
 Do this by right-clicking on the file and selecting `Run as administraor`.
-This script creates a new menu option in Arduino and copies itself to the tools directory.
+This program creates a new menu option in Arduino and copies itself to the tools directory.
+Then it will create a local library with the source files.

 Installing on Linux
 -------------------------------------------
 Run `install-linux.sh` to install.
 It assumes your Arduino is installed in `~/arduino`.
 If this is not, pass the direction with the `-i=path` option.
+It will create a local library with the source files.

 New menu options
 -------------------------------------------